skinny-framework/skinny-framework.github.io/source/documentation/validator.html.md

 error.messageParmas // -> List("name")
 ```

-Validation rule which accepts value when using such as `minLength(6)` is like this:
+A validation rule which accepts value when using such as `minLength(6)` is like this:

 ```java
 case class minLength(min: Int) extends ValidationRule {